vmware-tanzu/tanzu-dev-portal/content/guides/distributed-tracing-reactive-kotlin-pt1/index.md

 Most notably are the configuration properties such as [SleuthRSocketProperties](https://github.com/spring-cloud/spring-cloud-sleuth/blob/3.1.x/spring-cloud-sleuth-autoconfigure/src/main/java/org/springframework/cloud/sleuth/autoconfig/instrument/rsocket/SleuthRSocketProperties.java) that will be used to determine if/where Sleuth will instrument reactive streams.

 One such class: [SleuthReactorProperties](https://github.com/spring-cloud/spring-cloud-sleuth/tree/3.1.x/spring-cloud-sleuth-autoconfigure/src/main/java/org/springframework/cloud/sleuth/autoconfig/instrument/reactor) tells sleuth where to decorate reactor operators.
-It enables different styles of decoration by degrees of invasiveness:
+It enables several styles of operator decoration as outlined below.

 This is expressed through the property enum class [InstrumentationType](https://github.com/spring-cloud/spring-cloud-sleuth/blob/3.1.x/spring-cloud-sleuth-autoconfigure/src/main/java/org/springframework/cloud/sleuth/autoconfig/instrument/reactor/SleuthReactorProperties.java) which gives a few options on when instrumentation happens in reactive streams as described below: